Brand management is the analysis, planning and implementation of how that brand is perceived in the market.

 Technology moves fast and you need to constantly update your website to ensure it appears correctly online.

-Make sure that your website is up to date with the latest trends, such as a responsive design to ensure it appears on different platforms and mobile devices.
+Make sure that your website is up to date with the latest trends, such as responsive design to ensure it appears on different platforms and mobile devices.

 Also, updating your company profile with certifications and awards can also increase the legitimacy and trust of your business.